jamshaidsohail5/cube-lang/readme.md

 ## Inspiration

 Most computer programs describe algorithms, which are sets of instructions that when executed provide the solution to a specific problem.
-In software development, simple, clear programs that are easy to modify and test are highly valued by the programming community, compared to more complex programs that may sovle the same problem.
+In software development, simple, clear programs that are easy to modify and test are highly valued by the programming community, compared to more complex programs that may solve the same problem.

 Cube is inspired by [pseudocode](https://www.youtube.com/watch?v=gcQMBK53UjI), a fundamental concept in Computer Science for both education and design that is used to explain how algorithms work, independently of any specific programming language.